 ALBERT: a lite BERT

-ALBERT (Lan et al., 2019) dramatically reduces BERT's parameter count through two innovations:
+ALBERT (Lan et al., 2019) dramatically reduces BERT's parameter count through three innovations:

 1. Factorized embedding parameters: